rockmanvnx6/PyLogger/README.md

 ## Features:

 - Save keyboard log to keylog.log (finished)
-- Send to log content to email (working on)
+- Send log content to email (working on)